libp2p/docs/content/guides/getting-started/rust.md

 With the above in mind, let's extend our example, creating a [`ping::Behaviour`](crate::ping::Behaviour) at the end:

-For illustrative purposes, this includes the [`KeepAlive`](behaviour::KeepAlive) behaviour so a continuous sequence of pings can be observed.
 ```rust
 use std::error::Error;
 use libp2p::{identity, PeerId, tcp};